 Prognosis for Acute Porphyrias

 Advances in medical care and self-care have improved the prognosis of acute porphyrias for symptomatic patients.
 Still, some patients develop recurrent crises or progressive disease with permanent paralysis or renal failure.
-Also, frequent need for opioids analgesics may give rise to opioid dependence.
+Also, frequent need for opioid analgesics may give rise to opioid dependence.

 Treatment of Acute Porphyrias